 Let Code Camp inspire your children to get creative with technology these holidays, learn some valuable new skills, have fun and make new friends.
 With a wide range of in-person camps and online programs available, there really is something for everyone.
 Choose from beginner to advanced coding camps, robotics, stop-motion animation, DJing, video production and so much more!

-Your favourites are also back this season including Minecraft Engineers (for kids 7-12), Minecraft Minis (for kids 5-7), and Roblox Legends (for kids 7-10).
-Robotics Camp and Drone Camp are also running this summer, offering the coolest few days of STEM learning and fun.
+Plus, their most popular creative camps are back this season including Minecraft Engineers, Roblox Legends, Robotics Camp, and YouTube Creators, offering the coolest few days of STEM learning and fun.

 The Royal Botanic Gardens are the living heart of the city.
 They have displays, walks and activities on every school holidays designed especially for kids.
 We spent the afternoon in the Children’s Garden.
 When you go to the playground, you will notice that it is not man-made.